-136 See 47 U.S.C. § 251(c)(2) ("In addition to the duties contained in subsection (b) of this section, each incumbent local exchange carrier has the following duties: ...
-The duty to provide, for the facilities and equipment of any requesting telecommunications carrier, interconnection with the local exchange carrier's network... on rates, terms, and conditions that are just, reasonable, and nondiscriminatory."); 47 U.S.C. § 224(e) ("The Commission shall, no later than 2 years after February 8, 1996, prescribe regulations in accordance with this subsection....
+132 See 47 U.S.C. § 251(c)(2) ("In addition to the duties contained in subsection (b) of this section, each incumbent local exchange carrier has the following duties: ...
+The duty to provide, for the facilities and equipment of any requesting telecommunications carrier, interconnection with the local exchange carrier's network... on rates, terms, and conditions that are just, reasonable, and nondiscriminatory."); 47 U.S.C. § 224(e) ("The Commission shall, no later than 2 years after February 8, 1996, prescribe regulations in accordance with this subsection...
 Such regulations shall ensure that a utility charges just, reasonable, and nondiscriminatory rates for pole attachments."); 47 U.S.C. § 271(c)(2)(B) ("Access or interconnection provided or generally offered by a Bell operating company to other telecommunications carriers meets the requirements of this subparagraph if such access and interconnection includes each of the following:...
 Nondiscriminatory access to network elements ...
 Nondiscriminatory access to the poles, ducts, conduits, and rights-of-way owned or controlled by the Bell operating company at just and reasonable rates...
-Nondiscriminatory access to-(I) 911 and E911 services; (II) directory assistance services... and (III) operator call completion services....
 Nondiscriminatory access to databases and associated signaling necessary for call routing and completion...
 Nondiscriminatory access to such services or information as are necessary to allow the requesting carrier to implement local dialing parity.").

-251 and 256, or the strong but narrowly focused unbundling requirements from section 271.
+to an entirely distinct network and model cannot suffice as a complete regulatory solution, whether that piece is "unjust and unreasonable discrimination" from section 202, the multipurpose interconnection requirements from section 251 and 256, or the strong but narrowly focused unbundling requirements from section 271.
 Choosing the section that applies the weakest standard for behavior would be particularly harmful for consumers.

-B. Reasonable Network Management
+Reasonable Network Management